mazvie-cee/ML-Classification-project/README.md

 ## Dataset columns and definition:

-credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
+credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.<br>
-purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").
+purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").<br>
 int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.11).
-Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.
+Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.<br>
 installment: The monthly installments owed by the borrower if the loan is funded. log.annual.inc: The natural log of the self-reported annual income of the borrower.
 dti: The debt-to-income ratio of the borrower (amount of debt divided by annual income).